dprokopiev/twa-python-aiogram-sample/README.md

-# twa-python-sample
+# twa-python-aiogram- sample
-This Python package implements TWA
+This Python package implements TWA using aiogram